maltebp/CppHashMap/notes.md

 ## Solving the problem

-In general, we reduce the number of "slots" and map several hashes (indices) to the same slot (i.e. by using modulo).
+In general, we reduce the number of "slots" and map several hashes (indices) to the same slot (e.g. by using modulo).

 - **Buckets:** The array of slots that we have available, which a hash can map to in "constant" time.